cigiagency/deltatigaenam/DEPLOYMENT.md

 # 🚀 cPanel Deployment Guide

-This guide will help you deploy your React app to cPanel using Git with deploy keys for private repositories.
+This guide will help you deploy your React app to cPanel using Git with deploy keys for private repositories, using the `deploy-cpanel.sh` script for automated deployment.

 ## 📋 Prerequisites